-- Supports BlueCore Serial Protocol (BCSP) a proprietary, reliable alternative to the standard Bluetooth UART Host Transport - Provides a set of approximately 50 manufacturer-specific HCI extension commands.
-This command set (called BCCMD "BlueCore Command"), provides: - Access to the chip's general-purpose PIO port - The negotiated effective encryption key length on established Bluetooth links - Access to the firmware's random number generator - Controls to set the default and maximum transmit powers these can help minimize interference between overlapping, fixed-location piconets - Dynamic UART configuration

-- Radio transmitter enable/disable a simple command connects to a dedicated hardware switch that determines whether the radio can transmit - The firmware can read the voltage on a pair of the chip's external pins.
-This is normally used to build a battery monitor, using either VM or host code - A block of BCCMD commands provides access to the chip's "persistent store" configuration database (PS).
-The database sets the device's Bluetooth address, Class of Device, radio (transmit class) configuration, SCO routing, LM, USB and DFU constants, etc. - A UART "break" condition can be used in three ways: - Presenting a UART break condition to the chip can force the chip to perform a hardware reboot - Presenting a break condition at boot time can hold the chip in a low power state, preventing normal initialization while the condition exists - With BCSP, the firmware can be configured to send a break to the host before sending data normally used to wake the host from a deep sleep state - The DFU standard has been extended with public/private key authentication, allowing manufacturers to control the firmware that can be loaded onto their Bluetooth modules - A modified version of the DFU protocol allows firmware upgrade via the chip's UART - A block of "radio test" or BIST commands allows direct control of the chip's radio.
-This aids the development of modules' radio designs, and can be used to support Bluetooth qualification. - Virtual Machine (VM).
-The firmware provides the VM environment in which to run application-specific code.
-Although the VM is mainly used with BlueLab and "RFCOMM builds" (alternative firmware builds providing L2CAP, SDP and RFCOMM), the VM can be used with this build to perform simple tasks such as flashing LED's via the chip's PIO port. - Hardware low power modes: shallow sleep and deep sleep.
-The chip drops into modes that significantly reduce power consumption when the software goes idle. - SCO channels are normally routed via HCI (over BCSP).
-However, up to three SCO channels can be routed over the chip's single PCM port (at the same time as routing any remaining SCO channels over HCI). - Co-operative existence with 802.11b/g chipsets.
-The device can be optionally configured to support a number of different co-existence schemes including: - TDMA Bluetooth and WLAN avoid transmitting at the same time. - FDMA Bluetooth avoids transmitting within the WLAN channel - Combination TDMA & FDMA Bluetooth avoids transmitting in the WLAN channel only when WLAN is active. - Please refer to separate documentation for full details of the co-existence schemes that CSR supports.
+- Support for BCSP, a proprietary, reliable alternative to the standard Bluetooth UART Host Transport (H4) - o A set of manufacturer-specific HCI extension commands, called BCCMDs, which provide: - o Access to the IC's general-purpose PIO port - o Negotiated effective encryption key length on established Bluetooth links - o Access to the firmware's random number generator - Controls to set the default and maximum transmit powers; helping to reduce interference between overlapping, fixed-location piconets - UART configuration - Radio transmitter enable/disable; using a simple command to connect to a dedicated hardware switch that determines whether the radio can transmit - Control of audio routing - The firmware can read the voltage on several of the IC's external pins.
+This is normally used to build a battery monitor, using either VM or host code (BlueCore4-Audio Flash can also read the battery voltage internally). - The firmware provides support using VM to control the on-chip Battery Charger hardware for those Ics that provide this functionality - A block of BCCMDs provides access to the IC's PS configuration database.
+The database holds the device's Bluetooth address, Class of Device, radio (transmit class) configuration, SCO routing, LM and USB constants, etc. - A UART break condition can be used in three ways: - o Presenting a UART break condition to the IC can force the IC to perform a hardware reboot - Presenting a break condition at boot time can hold the IC in a low power state, preventing normal initialisation while the condition exists - With BCSP, the firmware can be configured to assert a break condition to the host before sending data; normally used to wake the host from a Deep Sleep state - The DFU v1.0 standard has been extended with public/private key authentication, allowing manufacturers to control the firmware that can be loaded onto their Bluetooth modules - A modified version of the DFU v1.0 protocol allows firmware upgrade via the IC's UART - A block of "radio test" or BIST commands allows direct control of the IC's radio.
+This aids the development of modules' radio designs, and can be used to support Bluetooth qualification. - The firmware provides the VM environment in which to run application-specific code.
+Although the VM is mainly used with BlueLab, the VM can be used with this build, configured to act as an HCI device, to perform simple tasks such as flashing LEDs via the IC's PIO port. - Hardware low power modes: Shallow Sleep and Deep Sleep.
+The IC drops into modes that significantly reduce power consumption when the software goes idle. - Support for eSCO connections at both HCI and RFCOMM levels - SCO and eSCO channels are normally routed over HCI (over BCSP).
+However, up to three SCO/eSCO channels can be routed over the IC's single PCM port (at the same time as routing any other SCO/eSCO channels over HCI).
+One SCO/eSCO link can be routed over the internal codec.